Possible breast cancer risks

 Researchers are investigating some factors that might increase breast cancer risk, including

-- Uneven breasts – A recent study showed that women who have one breast larger than the other may be at a slightly increased risk of developing breast cancer.
+- Uneven breasts – One study showed that women who have one breast larger than the other may be at a slightly increased risk of developing breast cancer.
 But any increase in risk is small compared to other risk factors.
 For most women it is normal to have slightly uneven (asymmetrical) breasts.

 - Injury to the breast – Scientific research has not identified injury as a risk factor but one study suggested a link.
 We need more studies to prove or disprove this.